 The most effective carpet underlays for soundproofing are made from rubber & cork.

-Below we have put together a list of different carpet underlays ranked from most to least effective for soundproofing:
+Below we have put together a list of different acoustic underlays ranked from most to least effective for soundproofing:

 1. Rubber Cork Underlay